 The Orange Walk District, with a population of just over forty thousand, is the country’s third largest populated district and is much more than sugar, soybean and honey country.
 Orange Walk provides exotic places to visit.
 The sights and sounds of nature abound here, either at the famous Mayan ruins of Lamanai and Cuello, or at various places along the New River for the jungle river adventurer.
 And, with over 400 species of birds recorded in this district, more so than anywhere else in the country, the Orange Walk District is truly a birder’s paradise.

-And, of course, if one wants to continue further north after enjoying Orange Walk, 30 miles away is the border town of Corozal and the Free Zone for visitors bent on shopping.
+And, of course, if one wants to continue further north after enjoying Orange Walk, 30 miles away is the border town of Corozal and the Free Zone.

 Lamanai Maya Ruins

 The Mayan ruins of Lamanai are located in a two-square mile area at the edge of a lush forest reserve.
 Reaching the ruins is an excursion in itself; the preferred route is to travel by boat up the New River for about an hour and a half.
 Blooming orchids and other flowers are abundant along the bank, as are many birds and animals, including a throvong population of howler monkeys.

 The boat trip begins near the highway, past the toll booth and many qualified and friendly guides are available.
 If reaching Lamanai by vehicle, one travels for and a hour and a quarter from Orange Walk, winding through the villages of Yo Creek and San Felipe.
 Lamanai is believed to have been occupied from approximately 1500 BC through 1650 AD.
 It was still inhabited when the Spanish arrived in the 16 the century.
 Archeologists believe that Lamanai’s main temple was built around 100 BC.